 Some search terms show a certain level of understanding of the industry.
 For example, if I search “work computer for sale,” I am likely to find an average computer with 2-4 GB RAM and an internal memory of 256 GB.

-If I search for gaming PC, I had better be ready to process a wider range of terms.
+If I search for gaming PC, I had better be ready of the terms that I will receive.
 Memory and RAM will be the least of my concerns.
 I will find information on graphic card, processor speeds, and such things.

-At Premium Article Writers, we ensure that our Amazon product description writer tests and retests your descriptions.
+At Premium Article Writers, we ensure that our Amazon product description writers test and retest your descriptions.

 If a product favors a tech-savvy buyer persona, the default product description will be technical.
 We will add other information after interesting the customer with all the relevant technical specifications.